-We provide for deferred income taxes for temporary differences arising from differences between the financial statement and tax basis of assets and liabilities existing at each balance sheet date using enacted tax rates expected to be in effect when the related taxes are expected to be paid or recovered.
-We initially recognize the effects of a tax position when it is more than 50% likely, based on the technical merits, that that position will be sustained upon examination, including resolution of the related appeals or litigation processes, if any.
+We provide for deferred income taxes related to tax attribute carryforwards and temporary differences arising from differences between the financial statement and tax basis of assets and liabilities existing at each balance sheet date using enacted tax rates expected to be in effect when the related taxes are expected to be paid or recovered.
+We initially recognize the effects of a tax position when it is more than 50 percent likely, based on the technical merits, that the position will be sustained upon examination, including resolution of the related appeals or litigation processes, if any.
 Our determination of whether or not a tax position has met the recognition threshold considers the facts, circumstances, and information available at the reporting date.